sinhrks/pyopendata/doc/source/overview.rst

 ``pyopendata`` is an Python utility to offer an unified API to world various data sources, outputs ``pandas.DataFrame`` format.

-This is an unstabled release and APIs are forced to be changed.
+This is an unstable release and APIs are forced to be changed.

 Installation
 ============